 Music During the Ceremony If you are doing a unity ceremony (lighting of unity candles, knot tying ceremony, sand pouring, etc.) that's a great place to have background music played.
 Just keep in mind that this is usually a pretty short length of time, so we would typically only be playing a short snippet of the melody.

 Recessional We recommend choosing something fun and upbeat here!
 You all will be married at this point, and we want a song to reflect how ecstatic you'll feel!

 Cocktail Hour and Reception For us, every hour of music equates to about 20 songs.
 For this reason, we recommend that you simply tell us a few of your favorite songs and what styles of music you want, and we will build an awesome set list from there!

 "Can I choose songs that aren't in your repertoire list?"

 Absolutely!
 In fact, we LOVE learning new songs!
 However, we have fees associated with special song requests.
-We write a lot of our own arrangements, so the amount charged for new songs will vary depending on the complexity of the song and the amount of time it takes to create and write a string arrangement.
-Most songs will cost roughly $100-$125, which not only goes to cover the time spent writing the new music, but also our practice time that goes into making sure your songs sound great!
+We write a lot of our own arrangements, and we charge a flat $100 for "new song" fees, which not only goes to cover the time spent writing the new music, but also our practice time that goes into making sure your songs sound great!
 Keep in mind that it takes a bit longer to write and learn new songs, so be sure to plan ahead and request your new songs early!

 For more info, contact Amber at email@example.com, or 770-500-5813